What season and episode of Game of Thrones are you on again? Was it good?

 I've always thought that there was something beautiful about the glow of a TV in the dark.
-Being in that situation a lot from working late nights, I wanted to explore the idea of being alone but entranced.
+I wanted to explore the idea of being alone but entranced.
 These thoughts set the mood for the initial exploration.

 It took maybe 15 minutes of sketching and researching online to see how easy it was to fall into the trap of creating something cliche.
 The last thing I wanted to do was to create a logo that looked like a TV for a service made for TV viewers.
 To help out with the exploration, I enlisted the incredibly talented Christine Vo to help turn over as many stones as possible.